What are Plantar Warts?

 In general, warts are raised bumps on your skin caused by HPV (the Human Papillomavirus) and have been annoying people for thousands of years.
 They are usually not dangerous but can be painful, embarrassing, and potentially contagious.

 Plantar warts, specifically, grow on the soles of your feet and, unlike other types of warts, grow into your skin rather than out from it.
-The HPV infection enters your body through tiny cuts in the bottoms of your feet and from there the warts will grow.
+The HPV infection enters your body through tiny cuts on the bottom of the foot, and from there, warts will grow.
 The typical appearance of plantar warts is a small hole or lesion in the bottom of your foot, usually at the base of your toes and forefoot or heel.
 The skin around it will be thick and hard, and there may be black pinpoints near it.
 The wart may cause pain while you walk or stand.

 Reliable Utah County Foot Doctors

 Our friendly, certified doctors are ready to help you with your foot dilemma.
 Schedule an appointment and see why we have the best doctors in Utah County!

 Plantar warts are caused by human papillomavirus infection (HPV).
 But they aren't associated with the type of HPV that is a sexually transmitted disease (STD).

 HPV is a common virus that exists in several variations.
 Some types of HPV can cause warts to form on other parts of your body.
 But there are only a few kinds of HPV that can cause plantar warts.

 The type of virus that causes plantar warts transmits through the surface of your feet's skin.
 This often happens if your feet' skin has cuts or breaks when exposed to the virus.

 The type of HPV that causes plantar warts is not contagious enough to make person-to-person transmission very easy.
 With that being said, it is still possible.